Yashaswini-V21/AstraGuard-AI-Apertre-3.0/README.md

 ## 🏆 Our Amazing Contributors

-A huge thank you to all the talented developers who have contributed to OpenPlayground!
+A huge thank you to all the talented developers who have contributed to AstraGuard AI

 <div >